DanielOgorchock/OmniThing/README.md

 ### Devices
 Devices correspond to actual SmartThings devices (they will show up in the phone app).

+OmniThing is designed to make the Devices as generic as possible.
+A Switch device knows nothing about GPIO pins.
+Instead, its configuration requires it be given an OutputBool.
+It doesn't care if that OutputBool is a GPIO output or something that runs a shell script to turn off a web server.
+In this way, the framework is very flexible to the specific needs of the user.

 ### Composite Peripherals
 Composite Peripherals provide interfaces to sensors/actuators that are composed of multiple attributes.
 A perfect example is a DHT22, which provides both temperature and humidity.
 A TemperatureMeasurement device can reference the temperature attribute of a DHT22 Composite Peripheral.
 A RelativeHumidityMeasurement can do likewise with humidity.